Pupil Voice and Leadership

 Pupil Voice at Connaught Junior School goes beyond the classroom and aims to develop our children as compassionate global citizens, with strong morals and the grit and determination to succeed, recognising their own responsibility in that journey.

-Our Pupil Parliament allows children, who have been democratically voted in, the chance to demonstrate thoughtful and responsible contributions to school life, participate in appropriate discussions with senior leaders and be involved in behaviour management strategies by contributing to policies on appropriate sanctions for pupil in discipline and anti-bullying.
+Our Pupil Parliament allows children, who have been democratically voted in, the chance to demonstrate thoughtful and responsible contributions to school life, participate in appropriate discussions with senior leaders and be involved in behaviour management strategies by contributing to policies on legitimate sanctions for pupils in regrad to discipline and anti-bullying.

 Within Pupil Parliament we have five councils: Learning, Sports, Friendship, Safety and Eco.
 (Please see our Pupil Parliament page for more details)